karolidis/Undergraduate-Projects/AVL Trees/README.md

 Program about AVL balanced decesion trees written in C++.

-This program was written for "Data Stractures" course.
+This program was coded for "Data Stractures" course.

 ### Contributors:
 * [Theodoros Karolidis](https://github.com/karolidis)